Junior Scholars & Student Programs

 - provide a letter from a faculty member supporting the research

-- present their findings at a Gastón Institute event (Fall of 2014)
+- present their findings at a Gastón Institute event during Fall

 - Applicants must submit a proposal that includes: